-2) Sale of Cut Timber (Section 631(a))
+Sale of Cut Timber (Section 631(a))

-Instead of selling standing timber, timber business owners can cut the standing timber themselves or have their standing timber cut for them and then sell the cut timber products or use the timber in their businesses.
+Instead of selling standing timber, you can cut the standing timber and then sell the cut timber products or use the timber in your business.

-This type of sale differs from standing timber sale in that it has two parts for tax purposes: standing timber "disposal," if elected, and cut timber sale.
-All gains are ordinary income unless an election is made to treat standing timber cutting as a sale to qualify for capital gains (known as "Section 631(a)" election).
+This type of sale differs from a standing timber sale because it has two parts for tax purposes: standing timber disposal, if elected, and cut timber sale.
+All gains are considered ordinary income unless you elect to treat standing timber cutting as a sale to qualify for capital gains (known as Section 631(a) election).

-See the advantages of long-term capital gains on page 5.
+See the advantages of long-term capital gains on page 7.